Preschool Learning Center

 Each student pays a non-refundable registration fee of $100.00.
 This is a one-time fee that includes the cost of supplies.

-As a ministry of the Presbyterian Church, the PLC seeks to provide a safe, nurturing, Christ-centered educational environment where children and their families feel a sense of support, unity, and acceptance.
-Our classes are intentionally small (8:1 in the 3's class and 10:1 in the 4's class) to enable the teachers to focus more on the individual needs and strengths of each child.
+As a ministry of The Presbyterian Church, the PLC seeks to provide a safe, nurturing, Christ-centered educational environment where children and their families feel a sense of support, unity, and acceptance.
+Our classes are intentionally small (6:2 for 2 year olds, 8:2 in the 3's class and 10:2 in the 4's class) to enable the teachers to focus more on the individual needs and strengths of each child.
 The PLC was created to give preschool children the best possible start as they begin their school years.
 Our program was developed over 14 years ago to fill a need for high quality Christian preschool education in our community.
 At the PLC, children flourish as they experience the joy of learning in a warm and caring place.

 At the PLC, our teachers are one of our most important assets.
 Their most important attribute is an understanding and appreciation for young children and how they learn.
 We hire the most qualified teachers available.
 Our teachers have Bachelors Degrees or beyond, as well as experience teaching in public and/or private schools.
 They continue to attend conferences and classes to enhance their skills.